bagustris/octave-tutorial/_episodes/01-intro.md

 > `addpath('path/to/directory')`
 {: .callout}

-Before we can start programming, we need to know a little about the MATLAB interface.
+Before we can start programming, we need to know a little about the Octave interface.
-Using the default setup, the MATLAB desktop contains several important sections:
+Using the default setup, the Octave desktop contains several important sections:

 * In the **Command Window** or shell we can run and debug our code.
 Everything that's typed into the command window is executed immediately.